 Our Approach

 At Franciscan Health, the early heart attack care initiative promotes recognition of the signs and symptoms of an impending heart attack even when symptoms may be mild.
-This focus on early heart attack care has placed Franciscan Health among the top-ranking hospitals for successful outcomes.
+This focus on early heart attack care has placed Franciscan Health among the top-ranking hospitals for successful outcomes in heart attack treatment and recovery.

-It's possible to prevent a heart attack through early detection and treatment, before any damage to the heart occurs.
+It's possible to prevent a heart attack through early detection and heart attack treatment, before any damage to the heart occurs.
 While some heart attacks are sudden and intense, most progress slowly with only mild pain or discomfort.
-As a result, people affected often aren't aware and wait to seek help.
+As a result, people affected often aren't aware and wait to seek help, missing the early signs of heart attack that could lead to faster heart attack treatment and better outcomes.

 Remember this:

-- Even if you'e not sure it's a heart attack, have it checked out and tell a doctor about your symptoms.
+- Even if you're not sure it's a heart attack, have it checked out and tell a doctor about your symptoms.
+Do not ignore possible early signs of heart attack.

 - Minutes matter!
 Fast action can save lives – maybe your own.
-Don’t wait more than five minutes to call 911 or your emergency response number.
+Don’t wait more than five minutes to call 911 or your emergency response number if you notice heart attack symptoms.

 Know the early symptoms of a heart attack

 For both men and women, the earliest heart attack symptom is chest pain and discomfort, while other common mild chest symptoms include pressure, burning, aching or tightness.
 Women may experience shortness of breath, nausea/vomiting, and back or jaw pain more often than men.
-For many, symptoms tend to come in waves before becoming constant and severe.
+Learn more about men's and women's heart attack symptoms on our blog.
+For many, these early signs of heart attack tend to come in waves before becoming constant and severe, which is why recognizing early signs of heart attack is so important.

 Common early symptoms of a heart attack include, but are not limited to: